AtiqueUrRehman/qaida/README.md

 Qaida is a data set of of 18569 ligatures in [Urdu](https://en.wikipedia.org/wiki/Urdu) language synthetically generated in 256 different fonts.
 The data set consists for 3713800 training images and 1039864 test images belonging to 18569 ligature classes.
 Each ligature class in the training data images rendered using 200 unique fonts while the test data contains each class rendered in 56 fonts.
-Fonts are kept unique across training and test set making it a viable for a font-independent ORC system.
+Fonts are kept unique across training and test set making it viable for a font-independent OCR system.

-Here is an example how the data looks (each row is a different class):
+Here is an example how the data looks (each row represents a different class):
 ![](doc/img/qaida_sprite.png)

 ###  Introduction to Urdu Script